vmware/vic-product/docs/setup/beta/install-configure-vch.md

 Right click with your browser on the vic_0.6.0.tar.gz file and copy the link address.

-Now move onto the Linux VM we prepared (for convenience just login as root and stay in the /root directory) and run the following command to download the release:
+Now move to the client machine (for convenience we assume you don't need to sudo; if you do, just prefix these commands with `sudo`) and run the following command to download the release:
 ```
 curl -L -o vic_0.6.0.tar.gz https://bintray.com/vmware/vic/download_file?file_path=vic_0.6.0.tar.gz
 ```